-A good best practice is to make sure all default configurations are changed, including scripts, the location of the web folder and default system permissions.
+A good best practice is to make sure all default configurations are changed, including scripts, the location of the web folder, and default system permissions.
 All default users must be removed from the server as these are one of the main methods used to improperly access servers.

-Posix and OS/2 should be removed and NetBIOS disabled.
-O/S, HTML and FTP folders should also be separated, using hard drive partitions or even better, separate hard drives for each.
+Posix and OS/2 should be removed, and NetBIOS disabled.
+O/S, HTML and FTP folders should also be separated, using hard drive partitions; or, even better, separate hard drives for each.

-The HIPAA email encryption rules do not exclusively apply to emails, but to all communications which contain protected health information in electronic form.
-Therefore, attachments to emails, SMS and IMs are governed by the HIPAA rules for email encryption, but not faxes or voicemail messages (unless they are saved in electronic form after they have been received, in which case the Security Rule provision for protected health information at rest applies).
+The HIPAA email encryption rules do not exclusively apply to emails, but to all communications that contain protected health information in electronic form.
+Therefore, attachments to emails, SMS, and IMs are governed by the HIPAA rules for email encryption, but not faxes or voicemail messages (unless they are saved in electronic form after they have been received, in which case the Security Rule provision for protected health information at rest applies).

 What HIPAA actually says about email encryption is that covered entities must “implement a mechanism to encrypt and decrypt electronic Protected Health Information”, and most communication experts agree that healthcare organizations who want to facilitate the communication of protected health information by email should double their encryption protection, so that encrypted communications are sent over an encrypted connection “just to be on the safe side”.

 The experts´ wariness about HIPAA email encryption rules is based on several possible scenarios in which a breach of protected health information could occur when data is communicated by email.
 For example: